ovaistariq/mha-helper/README.md

 Configuration
 =============
 mha-helper assumes that it is installed in the location /usr/local/mha-helper and hence all paths in the config file and the helper script are relative to this particular location.
 You would also need to make sure that password-less SSH access using keys is setup.
 The MHA configuration file should be stored at the location /usr/local/mha-helper/conf/.
-Of course, if you need to change the location of the files you will have to modify the configs and the scripts.
+Of course, if you need to change the location of the files you will have to modify the following scripts and library files:

++ bin/mysql_failover
++ bin/mysql_online_failover
++ scripts/lib/mha_config_helper.py

 I will decouple the configuration locations in a later version.

 Please go through this URL for general MHA configuration guidelines: https://code.google.com/p/mysql-master-ha/wiki/Configuration
 And take a look at this URL for all the available MHA configuration options: https://code.google.com/p/mysql-master-ha/wiki/Parameters